doganulus/reelay-codegen/README.md

 Now you can see that `out` is `True` at a position if there exists a sequence of `p1` is True, then `p2` is True, and then `p1` is True.
 Thus we found the endpoint of the pattern given.
 This behavior is standard for pattern matchers.

-Moreover, you can define custom predicate over Boolean and numerical variables.
+Moreover, you can define custom predicates over Boolean and numerical variables.
 For that you need to pass your predicate as a local dictionary:

     def my_predicate(a, b):
         return (a or b)

     df = regexp.eval(df, 'my_predicate(p1, p2); p2', inplace=True, local_dict={'my_predicate' : my_predicate})

-This regular expression matches a sequence where `p1` or `p2` holds and then `p2` hold at the next step.
+This regular expression matches a sequence where `p1` or `p2` holds and then `p2` holds at the next row.